sonorone/mobile-flashcards-v1/README.md

   Your project may not work correctly until you install the correct versions of the packages.
   To install the correct versions of these packages, please run: expo install [package-name ...]`

-The Fix is to run the below three commands:
+The Fix is to run the below four commands:

 `expo install react-native-gesture-handler`

 `expo install react-native-safe-area-context`

+`expo install expo-permissions`

 `expo start -c`